zorbathut/dosvob/README.md

 Volumes are placed in the `backups` directory, named after the volume backed up.
 If you want to keep multiple revisions, that is currently up to you.
 Personally, I recommend storing the directory on ZFS and using snapshots.

 You should probably set it up to run on a schedule.
-The details of this are left up to you, at least until I make a Dockerfile for it.
+The details of this are left up to you, unless you want to use the Docker version.

 ### Usage, Docker